Lockheed Martin F-35 Lightning II: Sensors and avionics

 The F-35's mission systems are among the most complex aspects of the aircraft.
 The avionics and sensor fusion are designed to improve the pilot's situational awareness and command-and-control capabilities and facilitate network-centric warfare.
-Key sensors include the Northrop Grumman AN/APG-81 active electronically scanned array (AESA) radar, BAE Systems AN/ASQ-239 Barracuda electronic warfare system, Northrop Grumman/Raytheon AN/AAQ-37 Electro-optical Distributed Aperture System (DAS), Lockheed Martin AN/AAQ-40 Electro-Optical Targeting System (EOTS) and Northrop Grumman AN/ASQ-242 Communications, Navigation, and Identification (CNI) suite.
-The F-35 was designed for its sensors to work together to provide a cohesive image of the local battlespace; for example, the APG-81 radar also acts as a part of the electronic warfare system.
+Key sensors include the Northrop Grumman AN/APG-81 active electronically scanned array (AESA) radar; BAE Systems AN/ASQ-239 Barracuda electronic warfare system; Northrop Grumman/Raytheon AN/AAQ-37 Electro-optical Distributed Aperture System (DAS); Lockheed Martin AN/AAQ-40 Electro-Optical Targeting System (EOTS); and Northrop Grumman AN/ASQ-242 Communications, Navigation, and Identification (CNI) suite.
+The F-35 was designed for its sensors to work together to provide a cohesive image of the local battlespace; for example, the APG-81 radar also acts as part of the electronic warfare system.

 Much of the F-35's software was developed in C and C++ programming languages, while Ada83 code from the F-22 was also used; the Block 3F software has 8.6 million lines of code.
 The Green Hills Software Integrity DO-178B real-time operating system (RTOS) runs on integrated core processors (ICPs); data networking includes the IEEE 1394b and Fibre Channel buses.
 The avionics use commercial off-the-shelf (COTS) components when practical to make upgrades cheaper and more flexible; for example, to enable fleet software upgrades for the software-defined radio (SDR) systems.
 The mission systems software, particularly for sensor fusion, was one of the program's most difficult parts and responsible for substantial program delays.
 (Note: In 2014, Michael Gilmore, Director of Operational Test & Evaluation, stated that "software development, integration in the contractor labs, and delivery of mature capability to flight test continued to be behind schedule.")